rafaelh/rafaelh.github.io/_posts/2026-06-03-defending-against-prompt-injection.md

             return {"injection": True, "on_topic": False, "reason": "unparseable"}
 ```

-Two things make this more than a gimmick:

 **It does a job regex can't: topic-matching.** A judge can tell you whether the request is even *the kind of thing this agent is for*.
 If you've built a student-housing support bot and someone asks it to write malware or draft a phishing email, no injection keyword fired - but the request is wildly off-topic, and that's a strong signal something's wrong.
 Scoping the agent to its actual purpose shrinks the attack surface enormously.

 **But - and OWASP is blunt about this - the judge is itself an LLM, and it can itself be prompt-injected.** That's why I: